Lawrence Bacow: Massachusetts Institute of Technology

 Bacow began his academic career at the Massachusetts Institute of Technology (MIT), where he served as a professor for 24 years, ultimately being appointed department chair and chancellor.
 Upon completion of graduate school in 1977, he returned to MIT to teach in the department of urban studies and planning, becoming the Lee and Geraldine Martin Professor of Environmental Studies.
 He co-founded and was the first director of MIT's Center for Real Estate.
 As chancellor, he oversaw undergraduate and graduate education, student life, admissions, financial aid, athletics, campus planning, and MIT's industrial and international partnerships.
 He was elected a Fellow of the American Academy of Arts and Sciences in 2003.

 Tufts University

 On September 1, 2001, Bacow was elected the 12th president of Tufts University.

-At Tufts, Bacow opposed graduate students' and technical and clerical employees' unionization efforts.
-On February 8, 2010, in an email to Tufts's student body, Bacow announced he would step down as president in June 2011.
+At Tufts, Bacow opposed graduate students' and technical and clerical employees' unionization efforts, which led to a student protest culminating in a student-led takeover of an administration building.
+On February 8, 2010, in an email to Tufts' student body, Bacow announced he would step down as president in June 2011.
 On March 1, 2010, then U.S. President Barack Obama appointed Bacow to the board of advisors for the White House Initiative on Historically Black Colleges and Universities.
 Bacow received $2,182,717 in compensation in 2011.